We are what we eat.

 Best brain food to boost work productivity

 What nutrients are best for brain power?
-In order to prevent cognitive decline and boost productivity, here are some of our top picks for your brain power:
+To prevent cognitive decline and boost productivity, here are some of our top picks for your brain power:

 Fatty fish